The Kitchen Cart Is the Chef's Biggest Time Saver

 John Boos Butcher Block Kitchen Carts Are Top of the Line

 Boos & Co., located in Central Illinois, has been making blocks since 1887, first for blacksmiths who required strong, sturdy work surfaces for heavy pounding, and later for butchers, who need a rock-solid surface on which to cut, chop and pound.
 These beautiful wood tops come in various thicknesses and different grain styles.

 Edge-grain butcher blocks, as thin as 1.5 inches thick, feature long rails of wood that run parallel to one another.
-In blended-grain tops, the wood rails also run in parallel, but each stripe of the block is comprised of two or more pieces of wood.
-End-grain-style tops – some as thick as 7 inches - are quite different.
-They feature short rails of North American hardwood - either maple, cherry or walnut – that are stood on end and nested side by side in a grid design to form a beautiful checkerboard tableau.
-Since it’s the fibrous ends of sawn pieces of wood that comprise the block’s surface, they are better able to absorb sharp knife and hatchet blades.
+In blended-grain tops, the wood rails also run in parallel, but each ribbon of the block is comprised of two or more pieces of wood.
+End-grain tops – some as thick as 7 inches - are quite different.
+They feature short rails of North American hardwood - either maple, cherry or walnut – that are arranged vertically and nested side by side to form a grid that resembles a checkerboard tableau.
+Since it’s the fibrous ends of sawn wood pieces that comprise the block’s cutting surface, they are better able to absorb sharp knife and hatchet blades.

 Return to Homepage